eBook Relocation Resources

-HR and corporate mobility professionals are revisiting their relocation strategy as they assess the effects of the lingering global pandemic.
-A new study from IMPACT Group has produced several insights useful for planning and plotting your corporate mobility strategy.
+Corporate relocation strategies have evolved in response to the lingering global pandemic.
+A new study from IMPACT Group has produced several insights useful for planning and plotting your relocation strategy.

 Data to Help Reshape Your Relocation Strategy

 Here are some of the study’s highlights:

 Top Two Mobility Concerns – Out of six mobility-related issues, respondents ranked “Legal and Compliance issues” as No. 1 and “Filling Positions / Getting People to Move” as No. 2.